 At my medical billing company, I’ve found that web-based practice management systems offer unbelievable features with shortcuts that save time, money, keystrokes, and denials while improving cash flow.

-Additionally, web-based systems help prevent one of the biggest problems medical billers confront, which cost medical practices tons of money: they catch many denials up front, when you first submit them.
+Additionally, web-based systems help prevent one of the biggest problems medical billers confront, which costs medical practices tons of money: they catch many denials up front, when you first submit them.

 Another thing to consider when you choose your practice management system is that it is very difficult to change software down the road.
 Don’t go into your new business thinking you will get better software in a few years.
 What happens then is that you now have all your patients and all the insurance companies loaded in your program and you now have to move them all into a new program or start over and reenter all the information.
 Transfers are an option, but they rarely go smoothly and can be expensive.